Kerdek/fft-ultra-light/README.md

 ### Benchmarks

-- Use the included build scripts `build32` and `build64` to build the comparison benchmarks for each edition, then run `throughput32` and `throughput64` to run them.
+- Use the included build scripts `build32` and `build64` to build the comparison benchmarks for each edition, then use `throughput32` and `throughput64` to run them.

 ## Usage